joanC0492/wordpressongoing-link-shortener/readme.txt

 == Description ==

-**Wordpressongoing Link Shortener** is a complete and professional plugin that allows you to create and manage short links directly from your WordPress dashboard.
+**Link Shortener by WP ongoing** is a complete and professional plugin that allows you to create and manage short links directly from your WordPress dashboard.

 = Main Features =